Skip to main content

 The Layer 1 contract will verify the submitted signature to confirm the transaction's consensus.

-• Morph builds a native centralized sequencer network based on BFT consensus.
+• Morph operates a native decentralized sequencer network based on BFT consensus.

 • Through protocol and network optimization, Morph maximizes the scalability of Ethereum while ensuring decentralization.